 The boat is crewed by one of the club volunteer Skippers and a Dive Officers who remain on the boat during the diving.
 Crews receive extensive training including First Aid to carry out their duties.

 On arrival you will need to stow your gear on the boat as directed by the Dive Officer and you will then receive a briefing on the day’s activities and safety procedures.
-You must be a certified diver and you will be asked to show your certification on your first trip out with us.
+You must be an Advanced Open Water (or equivalent) certified diver and you will be asked to show your certification on your first trip out with us.

 Solo diving is permitted from the boat with the appropriate certification and equipment.